Russula nigricans - Blackening Brittlegill

 Gills

-The well-spaced adnate gills are thick.
-Straw-coloured at first (as in the young specimen illustrated here), the gills soon turn grey and bruise rosy red-brown when damaged.
+The widely-spaced adnate gills of Russula nigricans are thick and extremely brittle; they are interspersed with many shorter gills (known as lamellae).
+Ivory-white to straw-coloured at first (as in the young specimen illustrated here), the gills soon turn grey and bruise rosy red-brown when damaged.
 Eventually, like the rest of the fruiting body, the gills turn dull black.

 Stem

 1 to 4cm in diameter and 3 to 8cm tall, the smooth, blackening stems are cylindrical or taper in slightly towards the base.
-The stem flesh is white at first, blackening with age or when bruised.
+The stem flesh is white at first, blackening with age; reddening and then blackening when bruised.
 There is no stem ring.

 Spore print